NavInfoNC/json-script/docs/syntax-highlight-in-sphinx.rst

          enabled : bool
       }

-It will be rendered as:
+The above text will be rendered as:

    .. image:: images/syntax-highlight.png